CGI-IUGS/CGI-IUGS-academic-kickstart/content/authors/françois-robida/_index.md

 social:
 - icon: envelope
   icon_pack: fas
-  link: "mailto:f.robida@brgm.fr"  # For a direct email link, use "mailto:test@example.org".
+  link: "mailto:f.robida@outlook.fr"  # For a direct email link, use "mailto:test@example.org".

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.